browserengineering/book/book/browsersandweb.md

 out the _how_.
 Web developers don't, and mostly can't, draw their website’s pixels on their own.

-There are philosophical reasons for this unusual design.
+There are philosophical and practical reasons for this unusual design.
 Yes, developers lose some control and agency---when those pixels are wrong, developers cannot fix them directly.[^loss-of-control] But they gain the ability to deploy content on the web without worrying about the details, to make that content instantly available on almost every computing device in existence, and to keep it accessible in the future, mostly avoiding the inevitable obsolescence of most software.

 [^loss-of-control]: Loss of control is not necessarily specific to the web---much of computing these days relies on mountains of other peoples’ code.